In this post we’ll look at why tricep dips are bad for your shoulders and show how they don’t really challenge your triceps either.

 Most people go way past their active range of shoulder extension in the bottom position of the exercise.

-Take a look at my active range of shoulder extension below.
+Take a look at my active range of shoulder extension below (distance between the two purple lines).

 Now take a look at where most people end up in a dip.
 Notice the difference?

-The important thing to recognise is that if ligaments are regularly stressed, they have the potential to alter their properties in a process known as creep.
+This is important because ligaments that are regularly stretched, have the potential to alter their properties in a process known as creep.

-If the goal of the exercise is to challenge your triceps, then a cable tricep extension with long handles is a good choice.
+If your goal is to challenge your triceps, then a cable tricep extension with long handles is a good choice.

 The issue with using a shorter rope for this exercise is discussed in detail in this video.